-Call our Las Vegas criminal defense attorneys to talk for free.
+Call our Las Vegas criminal defense attorneys to talk.
 We may be able to appear in court without you having to show up at all.
 And we may be able to get your charges reduced or dismissed so your record remains clean.

 In California?
 Go to our informational webpage on the California arraignment process.